First-Plus/fp-blockly/README.md

 ### Considerations

-Migrate to server-side dependency for consistency.
-Currently using generic statements.
+Migrate to specific dependency for consistency.
+Currently using generic statements that will get latest versions -- not future proof.

 ```
 <script src="https://unpkg.com/blockly/blockly.min.js"></script>